EXTENSION OF STAY-HOME ORDER: Liverpool City Libraries and the Liverpool Regional Museum will be closed until the end of September 2021.

 You will receive your Library card number via email (within 48 hours).
 Please ensure you enter your email address for quick processing.
 Your Library card will be posted to your home address at a later date.

-Coronavirus Research Database: This eresource brings together authoritative, open and freely available content from key publishers such as Nature Publishing Group, the BMJ, Taylor & Francis and others.
-Aggregated content types include journal articles, preprints, conference proceedings, dissertations and more related to COVID-19 and other coronaviruses.
-It includes comprehensive coverage of past pandemics and epidemics, like MERS and SARS, to give researchers and students context around the current global crisis.
+Includes a collection of journal articles, preprints, conference proceedings, dissertations and more related to COVID-19 and other coronaviruses.
+It includes comprehensive research background coverage of past pandemics and epidemics, like MERS and SARS, to give researchers and students context around the current global crisis.